schollz/workshops/README.md

 This part will teach some SuperCollider tricks to do *modulation*, that is dynamically changing different parts of the sounds. by the end you will be able to modulate frequency, amplitude and get a neat dynamic sound.

 ### Part 3: how to sculpt the sound

 Open [part3.scd](https://github.com/schollz/ambulation/blob/main/droning/part3.scd) in SuperCollider.

-This part will teach about using the non-tonal sounds of SuperCollider - envelopes, effects, and filters! we will use these, in combination with the tones in part 1, and the modulation in part 2 to make the space drone.
+This part will teach about using the non-tonal components of SuperCollider - envelopes, effects, and filters! we will use these, in combination with the tones in part 1, and the modulation in part 2 to make the space drone.

+### Part 4: how to manipulate sounds from norns

 ## Workshop 2: ample samples

+### Part 0: before you begin

+[Install SuperCollider](https://github.com/schollz/ambulation#installing-supercollider) and then you are ready to start this workshop.

+### Part 1: building a playback engine

+### Part 2: adding fx to playback engine

+### Part 3: splicing samples in SuperCollider or  norns

+### Part 4: quantized playback in SuperCollider or norns

 ### TODO